 Your children are an immensely valued part of the community and bring much affection and joy to us all.
 We want children to enjoy being here, and to feel at home as much as possible in the College.
 However, please do not let your children wander or run wild by themselves, in the buildings, library, Main Hall, etc. or outside in the grounds, including in the car park outside reception - this is not a safe place to play.
 Apart from causing disturbance to others, this could be dangerous to them and can result in unfortunate damage to valuable property.
-Children under 13 should not be allowed to be 'loose' in the buildings or grounds or the Student Games Room unsupervised by an adult.
+Children under 13 should not be allowed to be 'loose' in the buildings or grounds unsupervised by an adult.
+Children aged 16 and over may use the Student Games Room if supervised by an adult.

 Remember that young children are not allowed in the library and children of any age are not allowed in the kitchen or Oak House under any circumstances.

 Do not give your entry fob to children.